 Younger investors who cash out lose that opportunity, potentially setting their retirement savings back considerably.
 The average cash-out amount for those changing jobs under age 40 is $14,300, according to a Fidelity study on 401(k) participants.

 Older 401(k) investors who choose to cash out may be eliminating a key part of their retirement income picture.
-The older a 401(k) investor is when withdrawing assets—and therefore subjecting those assets to taxes and potential penalties—the less likely he or she may be to generate a sustainable income in a retirement that could last 25 years or more.
+The older a 401(k) investor is when withdrawing assets—and therefore subjecting those assets to taxes and potential penalties—the less likely they may be to generate a sustainable income in a retirement that could last 25 years or more.
+Older investors may have higher balances with larger tax liabilities, plus they may have fewer years to recover their savings before retirement.

 Taxes and early 401(k) withdrawal penalty